aravenel/behance_python/README.md

 Unfortunately, they happen.
 If an exception happens in the calling of the API but before a response is returned (e.g. a timeout), the library will raise the exception from the underlying Requests library.
-If the response from the Behance API is anything other than status code 200, it will raise a BehanceException exception with the number of the status code.
-Eventually, will move to separate exception types for each error code.
+If the response from the Behance API is anything other than status code 200, it will raise an exception corresponding to the error code.
+These exceptions are all subclasses of the BehanceException, and they are:
+- Forbidden (403 error)
+- NotFound (404 error)
+- TooManyRequests (423 error)
+- InternalServerError (500 error)
+- ServiceUnavailable (503 error)
+If any other error code is received, will throw a generic BehanceException with the actual error code stored in attribute self.error_code.